Snip (horse): Background

 Snip was a brown colt bred by the 3rd Duke of Devonshire and foaled in 1736.
 He was sired by the undefeated racehorse and Champion sire Flying Childers, who also sired Blaze.
 Snip's dam was a daughter of Basto.

 Racing career

 Snip's first race was in 1741 at Beccles in Suffolk, where he beat Thirkleby, Fancy and three others in a £50 race of two heats.
 He later raced at Newmarket, but was unsuccessful.

 Stud career

 Despite his race record he apparently appealed to breeders due to his good conformation.
 He stood as a stallion at Kenton in Northumberland.
 He sired the undefeated Snap, who later became Champion sire four times.
-He also sired Prince T'Quassaw, Judgement, Fribble, Swiss and Havannah.
+He also sired Prince T'Quassaw, Judgment, Fribble, Swiss and Havannah.
 Snip died on 8 May 1757 and was replaced at Kenton by his son Snap.
-Snap was the sire of Goldfiner, Juniper and Latham's Snap.
+Snap was the sire of Goldfinder, Juniper and Latham's Snap.
 He was also the damsire of Sir Peter Teazle.